zoggop/Civ5FantasticalMapScript/readme.md

 ### Installation & Use

+#### Method One

 Place Fantastical-dev.lua into Documents\my games\Sid Meier's Civilization 5\Maps\

 The map will show up as "Fantastical (dev)" in the game setup dialogue.
+Note that installing it this way will not allow Place Names or Ancient Roads.

+#### Method Two

+Subscribe to the [Steam Workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=310024314).
+In Mods, enable Fantastical.
+The map will show up as "Fantastical".

 ### Custom Options